Frequently Asked Questions

 Continuing students are eligible for housing in Res North, including the University Apartments, Merrill Place, Langdon Woods, and select rooms in Mary Lyon, and are able to select a space through the Housing Selection Process.

 If you already have a roommate in mind, simply share your housing application screen names and then use the search by detail tool.
-Students may also opt out of the roommate search tool and Residential Life may match those students based on availability, room preferences, and profile information.

 Important note: Students who are required to live on campus based on the live-on policy for the corresponding academic year, must choose on-campus housing or obtain written approval from Residential Life to commute.